If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 Hermione swung herself in next to Harry.
 Her bushy hair frizzed out like she’d woken up by sticking her finger in a plug socket.
 ‘What happened in the maze?’

-‘Good morning, Hermione.’
+‘Good morning, Hermione.
+Did you have a nice summer, Harry?
+How was the train journing, Hermione?’
 Harry raised his eyebrows at her.
 ‘Why do you want to know?’

 She gasped.
 ‘Viktor died in there.’